openid/connect/openid-4-vc-security-and-trust-1_0.md

 securely.

-> **Security Requirement W-10:** The Wallet must implement the key management securely such that only the legitimate Holder can use a credential.
+> **Security Requirement W-10:** The Wallet must implement the key management for cryptographic holder binding securely such that only the legitimate Holder can use a credential.

 This can be achieved, for example by using a secure enclave or similar technology.

+> **Security Requirement CF-21:** For cryptographic holder binding, the
+> presentation format must allow that a Holder must prove possession of
+> the private key that is bound to the credential, usually by signing
+> over a challenge consisting of a nonce and an identifier for the
+> Verifier.

-### Ensuring Secure Storage of Credentials
+## Ensuring Secure Storage of Credentials

-This can be achieved in one of two ways:
+Ensuring secure credential storage can be achieved in one of two ways:

  * Direct: The Verifier checks the trustworthiness of the wallet directly by, for example, requiring an attested key management.
  * Indirect: The Verifier trusts the Issuer to only issue credentials to wallets that implement the key management securely.

-#### Direct Model
+### Direct Model

 > **Security Requirement V-10 (conditional):** The Verifier must ensure that the credential was stored in a secure wallet.

-#### Indirect Model
+### Indirect Model

 Assuming this trust can be established by way of conformity assessment of some sort, the Issuer needs to make sure that it issues Credentials